oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 {% img blog/jhipster-digital-ocean/do-new-domain.png alt:"DigitalOcean new domain form" width:"500" %}{: .center-image }

-Back in the _Forwarding rules_ page, check the generated certificate is selected, and forward the traffic to the droplet HTTP port where the gateway is running.
+Back in the _Forwarding rules_ page, check that the generated certificate is selected, and forward the traffic to the droplet HTTP port where the gateway is running.
 Tick the checkbox **Create DNS records for all the new Let's Encrypt certificates** and then **Save** the forwarding settings.

 {% img blog/jhipster-digital-ocean/do-forwarding.png alt:"DigitalOcean load balancer forwarding settings" width:"800" %}{: .center-image }